-The body side aperture has several areas in which it may be sectioned.
-Outlined areas represent general sectioning areas and may be sectioned within.
+The body side aperture has many areas in which it may be sectioned in.
+The Cowl Side is to be sectioned above the lower Door Hinge fastener holes.
+All other outlined areas represent general sectioning areas and may be sectioned within.

-Butt-joint with a 13mm.
-(0.5in.) weld backer is to be used in all sectioning areas of the outer body side aperture.
+A Butt-joint is to be used in all sectioning areas of the outer body side aperture.

-B-Pillar Reinforcement - Do Not Section
+B-Pillar Reinforcement Do Not Section

-Do Not Section
+Fig. 28 Do Not Section